moemoe89/btc/README.md

 * https://github.com/bloomrpc/bloomrpc
 * https://www.postman.com

-Basically you just need to import the [api/proto/service.proto](api/proto/service.proto) file if you want to test via bloomRPC / Postman.
+Basically you just need to import the [api/proto/service.proto](api/proto/service.proto) file if you want to test via BloomRPC / Postman.

-> NOTE: There will be a possibility issue when importing the proto file to bloomRPC or Postman.
+> NOTE: There will be a possibility issue when importing the proto file to BloomRPC or Postman.
 > It is caused by some path and the usage of `protoc-gen-validate` library.
 > To solve this issue, there's need a modification for the proto file.

-### bloomRPC
+### BloomRPC

 blooRPC will have this issue when trying to import the proto file